 Acquire and Release While Locking

 As you can see, none of the examples in this post took advantage of the

 #LoadStore barriers provided by acquire and release semantics.
 Really, only the

 #StoreStore parts were necessary.
 That’s just because in this post, I chose a simple example to let us focus on API and syntax.

 One case in which the

 #LoadStore part becomes essential is when using acquire and release semantics to implement a (mutex) lock.
 In fact, this is where the names come from: acquiring a lock implies acquire semantics, while releasing a lock implies release semantics!
 All the memory operations in between are contained inside a nice little barrier sandwich, preventing any undesireable memory reordering across the boundaries.

-Here, acquire and release semantics ensure that all modifications made while holding the lock will propogate fully to the next thread which obtains the lock.
+Here, acquire and release semantics ensure that all modifications made while holding the lock will propagate fully to the next thread that obtains the lock.
 Every implementation of a lock, even one you roll on your own, should provide these guarantees.
 Again, it’s all about passing information reliably between threads, especially in a multicore or multiprocessor environment.

 In a followup post, I’ll show a working demonstration of C++11 code, running on real hardware, which can be plainly observed to break if acquire and release semantics are not used.